brimdata/zed/docs/zed/api.md

 #### Create Index Rule

-Creates an index rule for a specified field.
+Create an index rule for a specified field.

 ```
 POST /index